hrithik15082000/Bank-Loans-Analysis/README.md

 1. Clone or download the repository.
 2. Open `Bank Loans Analysis.xlsx`.
 3. Use slicers to interact with grade, purpose, and dashboard views.
+4. Use dashboard switch slicer to toggle between Summary and Overview dashboards.

 ---